mashunterbd/FileShare/README.md

 - `share -on`
   - Share all files in the current directory.
-- `share -off`
+- `share -p`
-  - Stop sharing and delete `index.html` and `test.zip`.
+  - Through it you can share photos of specific dates.`.
-- `share -off -r`
+- `share -von`
-  - Stop sharing and delete all files in the current directory.
+  - All the files in the directory can be displayed on the website..
 - `share -on-en`
   - Share all files in the current directory with password encryption.
 - `share --help`
   - Display the help message.
+- `share -play-v`
+  - You can play all the videos of the current director.
+- `share -u`
+  - start PHP upload server.

 ### Commands

 - To share files in the current directory: